ozzyawakened/Zialiel/README.md

 │                   VOTING MECHANISM                              │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
-│  ✅ No anonymous voting – All voters are identified             │
-│  ✅ No Sybil attacks – Each human has one vote                 │
-│  ✅ Full accountability – All votes are publicly verifiable    │
+│  ✅ All votes are publicly visible and auditable               │ │  ✅ Each vote is linked to a verified human DID                │ │  ✅ One vote per human – Sybil-resistant                       │
-│  ✅ Immutable record – Votes cannot be altered after           │
+│  ✅ Immutable record – Votes cannot be altered                 │
-│     submission                                                  │
 │                                                                 │
 └─────────────────────────────────────────────────────────────────┘
-Why no anonymous voting?
-Anonymous voting can be manipulated by malicious actors.
-By making all votes transparent and linked to verified humans, we ensure the integrity of our governance system while still protecting personal privacy through our ZK-STARK-based humanity verification.

 🎨 Multiple DAOs for Creators & Communities text ┌─────────────────────────────────────────────────────────────────┐